Note: I get commissions for purchases made through links in this post.

 What Are the Main Features of the EdgeStar KC1000 Kegerator?

-The KC1000 kegerator is an Amazon “best seller”, as of this writing.
+The KC1000 kegerator was an Amazon “best seller” at one time (and may be again as you read this).
 The table below shows you some of the features that make it so popular.

 |Internal Lighting||Blue LED bulb|